djessich/cookbook-pyload/README.md

 #### Examples

 Installs an Pyload 0.4.20 instance named with reserved default instance name *default*.
-The instance is installed to default directories using instance method `tarball_pip`.
+The instance is installed to default directories using instance method `source`.
 It will be created at `/opt/pyload-0.4.20` with a symbolic link at `/opt/pyload`.
 All directories will owned by user `pyload` and group `pyload`.

 ```ruby
 pyload_install 'default' do